 Q: How can I tell if my indifference is a sign of something more serious?

-A: If you experience persistent apathy, along with other symptoms like fatigue, sadness, or loss of interest in activities you used to enjoy, don't forget to seek professional help.
+A: If you experience persistent apathy, along with other symptoms like fatigue, sadness, or loss of interest in activities you used to enjoy, make sure to seek professional help.

 Q: Is it rude to say "I don't care"?